 The original Atari 2600 power supply was a linear AC adapter.
 Better and more reliable switching adapters became common late in the 2600’s heyday.
 In 1983, the Atari 2600 had bigger issues.
 Trust me, I remember.

 The second problem is that people left the original Atari 2600 AC adapter plugged in all the time.
-Nobody I knew ever unplugged theirs, except for when they moved it from the TV in the living room to the one in the basement.
+Nobody I knew ever unplugged theirs, except for that one time when they moved it from the TV in the living room to the one in the basement, and then when they unplugged it and boxed it up for the last time.

-So they spent years of converting standard household 110v AC current to 9v DC whether something needed it or not.
+So those power supplies spent years of converting standard household 110v AC current to 9v DC whether something needed it or not.
 Eventually, many of these poor things gave up the ghost.

 The manual that came with the system did tell you to unplug the AC adapter when you weren’t playing, but who ever looked at the manual once they had it set up and working?
 No one I knew.